 Augmented reality technology, delivered through smart glasses or tablets, overlays digital information onto a worker’s real-world view of the factory floor.
 AR is a powerful tool for empowering the “connected worker,” providing them with the right information, in the right context, at the right time.

-• Remote Expert Assistance: A junior technician on the factory floor who encounters a problem can use their smart glasses to share their point of view with a senior expert who could be anywhere in the world.
+- Remote Expert Assistance: A junior technician on the factory floor who encounters a problem can use their smart glasses to share their perspective with a senior expert who could be anywhere in the world.
 The remote expert can then see what the technician sees and guide them through the repair, annotating their real-world view with instructions.

-• Contextual Data Visualization: A worker can look at a machine and instantly see its key performance indicators (KPIs), its maintenance history, or its real-time operating temperature overlaid in their field of view.
+- Contextual Data Visualization: A worker can look at a machine and instantly see its key performance indicators (KPIs), maintenance history, and real-time operating temperature overlaid in their field of view.

 The Transformative Impact: How Smart Manufacturing is Redefining Industrial Competitiveness